gtech-mulearn/IEEE-LAUNCHPAD/profiles/malavikaskumar@mulearn.md

-I am Malavika S Kumar, currently pursuing my Bacgelor's in Technology from NSS College of Engineering, Palakkad.
+I am Malavika S Kumar, currently pursuing my Bachelor's in Technology from NSS College of Engineering, Palakkad.
 With a fervent interest in technology, I am always eager to explore and innovate within the field.
-I'm a process-oriented student, which helps me keep up my spirit, even though the reslts are not satisfying.
+I'm a process-oriented student, which helps me keep up my spirit, even though the results are not satisfying.